alamehan/nice-list/README.md

   * [Fandom](https://www.fandom.com/) - The entertainment site where fans come first.
 Source for all things TV, movies, and games, etc.
   * [Medium](https://medium.com/) - Our sole purpose is to help you find compelling ideas, knowledge, and perspectives.
   * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech and gadgets around you and discover cool stuff on the Internet.
-  * [Vice](https://www.vice.com/) - The Definitive Guide To Enlightening Information from every corner of the planet.
+  * [Vice](https://www.vice.com/) - The definitive guide to enlightening information from every corner of the planet.
   * [Reddit](https://www.reddit.com/) - An American social news aggregation, web content rating, and discussion website.
   * [Pretty Awesome Lists](https://www.prettyawesomelists.com/) - Pretty Awesome Lists crawls all these lists, collects interesting information.